aolarte/aolarte.github.io/_posts/2010-04-15-simple-spring-aop-and-annotations.md

 </beans>
 {% endhighlight %}

-Of note here, is the aspectj-autoproxy tag, which is required to enable the creation of proxy object to apply the aspects.
+Of note here, is the `aspectj-autoproxy` tag, which is required to enable the creation of proxy object to apply the aspects.
 Now, lets look at the code.
-The first up is the logger aspect that we will be applying to one or more classes:
+The first class is the logger aspect that we will be applying to one or more classes:

 {% highlight java %}
 package test.spring.aspects;